KevinLiTian/Harvard_CS50_AI/2.Uncertainty/README.md

 #### Markov Chain

 A Markov chain is a sequence of random variables where the distribution of each variable follows the Markov assumption.
-Just like simulating the selection process, the Markov chain predicts future based on past probabilities.
-For instance, in weather predicting, the Markov chain predicts whether tomorrow will rain or not based on the weather condition of today and past probabilities.
-If today is raining, if tomorrow will still be raining will be based on the probability of two consecutive rainy days in the past
+That is, each event in the chain occurs based on the probability of the event before it

+To start constructing a Markov chain, we need a transition model that will specify the the probability distributions of the next event based on the possible values of the current event

+Figure 2

+In this example, the probability of tomorrow being sunny based on today being sunny is 0.8.
+This is reasonable, because it is more likely than not that a sunny day will follow a sunny day.
+However, if it is rainy today, the probability of rain tomorrow is 0.7, since rainy days are more likely to follow each other.
+Using this transition model, it is possible to sample a Markov chain.
+Start with a day being either rainy or sunny, and then sample the next day based on the probability of it being sunny or rainy given the weather today.
+Then, condition the probability of the day after tomorrow based on tomorrow, and so on, resulting in a Markov chain:

+Figure 3

 #### Hidden Markov Models